A list of colleges that don’t take federal money

 9. Hildegard College (California)

 Government aid comes with government strings, whether it goes directly to a school or directly to its students.
-To avoid these strings, a school must decline aid both to itself and to its students.
-That is, it must decline to participate in government-sponsored student loan and grant programs.
+To avoid these strings, a school must decline aid, both to itself and to its students, meaning it must decline to participate, or facilitate its students’ participation, in government funded or sponsored loan and grant programs.

-Most of the schools on the list refuse not only federal but also state and local government aid.
+Most of the schools on the list refuse state and local aid as well as federal.

 The list only includes traditional bricks-and-mortar institutions (no online or purely digital entities).